denysdovhan/less-mix/README.md

     * `.square(@size)` - specifies the size the square element. `@size` - the size of the element.
     * `.center` - alignment block in the center.
 * __Gradient Tools__
-    * `.v-gradient(@startColor, @stopColor` - vertical gradient. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop.
+    * `#gradient>.vertical(@startColor, @stopColor)` - vertical gradient. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop.
 The colors are approved from the top down.
 The background color for browsers that do not supported gradients calculated automatically.
-    * `.h-gradient(@startColor, @stopColor)` - horizontal gradient. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop.
+    * `#gradient>.horizontal(@startColor, @stopColor)` - horizontal gradient. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop.
 The colors are approved from left to right.
 The background color for browsers that do not supported gradients calculated automatically.
-    * `.d-gradient(@startColor, @stopColor, @deg)` - gradient with arbitrary slope. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop, `@deg` - angle (default: _45deg_).
+    * `#gradient>.directional(@startColor, @stopColor, @deg)` - gradient with arbitrary slope. `@startColor` - color of the gradient origin, `@stopColor` - the color of the gradient stop, `@deg` - angle (default: _45deg_).
 The background color for browsers that do not supported gradients calculated automatically.
-    * `.r-gradient(@innerColor, @outerColor)` - radial gradient. `@innerColor` - the color inside, `@outerColor` - the exterior color of the gradient.
+    * `#gradient>.radial(@innerColor, @outerColor)` - radial gradient. `@innerColor` - the color inside, `@outerColor` - the exterior color of the gradient.
 The background color for browsers that do not supported gradients calculated automatically.
 * __Border Radius Tools__
     * `.rounded(@radius)` - set rounded corners. `@radius` - the value of the radius.
     * `.border-radius(@topRight, @bottomRight, @bottomLeft, @topLeft)` - set rounded corners for each corner individually.
 Values are set in clockwise from the upper right corner.
 The default value - 0.